Algomaster0628/ImageSimilarity/README.md

 - **Future Work:** Explore FAISS or Spotify Annoy for scaling to larger datasets and implement hashing-based methods for faster search.

 ---
+## **Challenges Faced**
+- Due to limitations in the Google Colab free version, which led to computational constraints, and personal commitments, I could only dedicate three full days to this problem.
+Despite these challenges, extensive research and effort allowed me to produce meaningful results.
+- Looking ahead, hybrid approaches combining faster methods for initial filtering and more accurate models for ranking could optimize both speed and precision.
+As computational resources improve, the field of image similarity search will continue to evolve, benefiting from emerging techniques like YOLO for object detection and FAISS/Annoy for efficient search.
+---
 ## **References**
 - Pascal, Andres & Planas, Adrián & Vidal Leiva, Florencia Zoe & Bonti, Agustina & Tonelotto, Lucas & Castiglioni, León.
 (2024).
 P r e p r i n t Image Feature Extraction for Similarity Searching Using Transfer Learning with ResNet.
 10.13140/RG.2.2.17101.86246.
 - Lowe, D. G. (2004).
 Distinctive Image Features from Scale-Invariant Keypoints.
 IJCV.